From idea shape to shipped system.

 - — Permission to say no to bad ideas without political cost

 Because engagements vary in scope and your situation is specific.
 The tier signals the magnitude — small, medium, large, or sustained.
-The exact number is set after a 30-minute scoping call where we both know what we're agreeing to.
-You'll never get an opaque six-figure quote out of me; you'll get a written scope and a fixed price before any contract is signed.
+The exact number is set after a short scoping exchange where we both know what we're agreeing to.
+You'll never get an opaque six-figure quote; you'll get a written scope and a fixed price before any contract is signed.

 $ is a focused, two-week strategic engagement. $$ is a four-week build sprint. $$$ is a multi-month MVP or recurring leadership engagement.
 The tiers are anchored to durations and deliverables, not to your budget.
-If your situation needs a tier we haven't listed, the contact page is one click away.
+If your situation needs a tier we haven't listed, email rob@hideview.com.

 Standard mutual NDA up front.
 All work product is yours under a clean assignment.
-I don't reuse client code in other engagements.
+Client code is never reused in other engagements.

 Yes.
-Below the AI Strategy Sprint ($) tier, you're better served by a tool, a template, or a junior contractor.
-I work best when the scope is meaningful enough to justify senior judgment end-to-end.
+Below the AI Strategy Sprint ($) tier, you're usually better served by a tool, a template, or a generalist contractor.
+HideView is best when the scope is meaningful enough to justify product judgment end-to-end.